the-road-to-learn-react/the-road-to-react/manuscript/react-modern/handler-function.md

 ## Handler Function in JSX

 The App component still has the input field and label, which we haven't used.
 In HTML outside of JSX, input fields have an [onchange handler](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange).
 We're going to discover how to use onchange handlers with a React component's JSX.
-First, refactor the App component form a concise to block body so we can add implementation details.
+First, refactor the App component from a concise body to a block body so we can add implementation details.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~